Introduction to Company Identification in India

 U- Unlisted Company

-- The Next Five characters “12345” Denote the Industry Code:
+- The Next Five characters “12345” denote the Industry Code:

 Industry code basically means the business is in the IT Sector, manufacturing sector, etc, as per the NIC (National Industry Classification) Codes.